Guide to the plants of the Garrigue: Recognizing the flora of Hérault region

 Orchids, admire the fragile beauty of these wild flowers

-Would you have imagined that our garrigue was populated with wild orchids?
+Would you have imagined that our garrigue was populated by wild orchids?